IDEA-godwin/payer-dapp/README.md

 # payer
-This is the payment tool used in the TAS charge station project.
+This is the front end payment tool used in the TAS charge station project.